vingerha/apexcharts-card/README.md

 - layout: `in_legend` now also supports `before_now` values
 - layout: `marker` can be defined on theindividual series
 - fomrat: `unit` can be defined before or after the value in the header

+**Disclaimer**:
+I am not a seasoned frontend developer.
+The card itself is quite technical, adding challenges to mid-level development skills.
+As a result I am OK to spend time trying to fix issues that are multi(!)-user impacting i.e. major bugs and/or cases without workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front when you want to start coding, so I can be prepared too :)**

 ## Documentation